forwinder15/learndiesels/content/posts/2019-05-22--what-is-the-easiest-ase-test/index.md

 A technician is recovering refrigerant.
 The type of refrigerant in the vehicle is unknown.
 The technician should:

-* A: Recover it and recycle it as R-12
+- A: Recover it and recycle it as R-12
-* B: Recover it and recycle it as R-134a
+- B: Recover it and recycle it as R-134a
-* C: Discharge it into the atmosphere
+- C: Discharge it into the atmosphere
-* D: Recover it and treat it as contaminated
+- D: Recover it and treat it as contaminated

-***
+---

-* **Answer A is wrong.
+- \*\*Answer A is wrong.
 If the refrigerant was not R-12 you would not want to mix it.
 This could be dangerous and would contaminate the known good refrigerant you have.
-* Answer B is wrong.
+- Answer B is wrong.
 If the refrigerant was not R-134A you would not want to mix it.
 This could be dangerous and would contaminate the known good refrigerant you have.
-* Answer C is wrong.
+- Answer C is wrong.
 This is illegal and can be enforced with a fine or jail time.
-* **Answer D is correct.
+- **Answer D is correct.
 Anytime you are dealing with an unknown refrigerant you should treat it as if it is not reusable or contaminated.**

 **_Note: remember you need two years of verifiable experience before you are eligible to sit for an ASE exam.
 You can create a_** [**_MyASE account to get started (Link to ase.com)_**](https://www.ase.com/Tests/ASE-Certification-Tests/Register-Now.aspx)